What is the Best Refractometer for Brewing, Salinity and Honey?

 There are the more expensive digital ones, and there are crazy expensive high precision lab ones.

 Most people have no need for the high precision ones as the Milwaukee one should be enough.

 There are many different types of refractometers out there, but there’s no need to shell out hundreds of dollars for expensive ones without understanding your needs.

-The three products reviewed above should be enough for 99% of the people out there, and if you have to ask yourself if you’re in that 1% that needs a more expensive “better” product then you don’t need it.
+The three products reviewed above should be enough for 99% of the people out there, and if you have to ask yourself if you are in that 1% that needs a more expensive “better” product, then you do not need it.